paulasijit/coding_platform/README.md

 * Make sure to write rules for firewall as someone code can take over your comiler server machine with injected code!

 #### Step 2: Install all the languages
-* Make sure all the language is compiling in your server
+* Make sure all the languages are compiling in your server

 #### Step 3: Admin Registration
 * To set exam and question use admin portal